lbenie/lbenie/README.md

 I have worked with `vue.js`, `react` and `angular`.
 Recently, I am mostly working with `Web Components`.

-I am currently working on a micro-frontend architecture for our [GoTo](https://www.goto.com/) application.
+I am currently working on a Shopify's admin portal.

 P.S.
 I love a11y too!